bertkdowns/thesis/notes/proposal.litreview.md

 -->

-## A Survey of Digital Twin Development Methodologies
+## A Brief Survey of Digital Twin Development Methodologies

 A survey by Kritzinger et al. [@KRITZINGER20181016] found that many articles that discussed Digital Twins in manufacturing only discussed Digital Models, which do not communicate with a real plant, and Digital Shadows, which recieve data from a real system but do not communicate back.
 Literature that truly analysed Digital Twin systems is much more scarce, and most literature found were on the topic was reviews and conceptual models.
 The field is still relatively new, and designing a Digital Twin is still a complex challenge.

-To gain an understanding of how Digital Twins are currently being built in Literature, this section surveys a number of recent articles published with the keywords "Digital Twin Case Study".
+To gain an understanding of how Digital Twins are currently being built in Literature, this section discusses a number of recent articles published with the keywords "Digital Twin Case Study".
 The articles were chosen to focus on Manufacturing and Process Engineering fields, on Digital Twins used during operation for real-time monitoring, optimisation, and control.
 Particular attention is given to those with bi-directional communication between the Digital Twin and Physical asset.

-This survey specifically focuses on the Tools, frameworks, Software, and Standards used in the case studies to build the Digital Twin.
-This aims to answer the questions "How does software and technology assist the creation of Digital Twins?" and "What challenges do current techniques face that increase the cost of building a Digital Twin of a chemical process?"
+Each paper discussed tackles the problem of building a digital twin in a slightly different way.
+This section aims to answer the questions "How does software and technology assist the creation of Digital Twins?" and "What challenges do current techniques face that increase the cost of building a Digital Twin of a chemical process?"  by comparing the tools, frameworks, software, and standards used in each study.

 ### Fiber Processing Plant